 7. How do you handle your money and possessions?

 Like other diocesan priests, each of us collects a salary form the Archdiocese and receives a stipend for room and board from our parishes.
 In turn, each of us pays the Central Fund of The Companions of Christ for our monthly rent and food expenses.
 “The Companions of Christ Incorporated” owns the house on Marshall Avenue; we bought it in 1992.
 Each priest in The Companions of Christ gives 5% of his salary to the Central Fund, to be used for retirement of our corporate debts, for house maintenance, common activities, and for our apostolic efforts, and each priest also gives 5% to the parish or archdiocesan institution he is serving.
 We commit ourselves to live simply, to not except extra money beyond our salary, to be generous with our money, and to be accountable with one another in our financial dealings.

 8. Is there some sort of leadership structure within the group?

 The Companions of Christ has a Constitution (“Statutes”) that has been approved by the archbishop.
 These Statutes, along with our “Rule of Life,” are the chief governmental basis for our life together.
 A Council of ordained members meets monthly for planning and decision-making.
 Members of the Council elect a Moderator for The Companions of Christ, who serves for three year terms.
 The Moderator helps to call us to the ideals of our common life.
-Our Current superior, Fr.
+Our current Moderator, Fr.
 Tony O'Neill, was elected to his first term in 2014.

 9. What do you expect The Companions of Christ to be doing in ten years?